tmhglnd/mercury-playground/README.md

 ## ⚡️ Visuals

-Load your Hydra visuals by pasting the compressed url code in the textarea below the Editor.
+You can load Hydra visuals by pasting the compressed url code in the textarea below the Editor.
 Removing the link will disable the visual rendering.
+[Hydra](https://hydra.ojack.xyz/) is a Live coding visual synthesizer developed Olivia Jack.

 ![The Mercury playground in the browser](media/screenshot3.png)